waynecharr/Javascript_Quiz/README.md

 ## Wayne Charrette JavaScript Quiz

 Hopefully this name is original enough.
 I pulled the answers from the instructional gif we were given.
 The only thing I didn't include was the ability to clear the high scores since it wasn't required the criteria to do so.
+I do have a "highscore.html" that I ended up not using but is still in the document.
+I wasn't sure if deleting it would cause errors in the github so I ended up leaving it.

 # Version History